raspberrypilearning/sound-machine/en/step_5.md

 + What materials will you use?
 What do you have available?
 + If you are crafting buttons or switches, what kind will you make?
 How will they operate?
 + How will you mount your controls so they are sturdy and easy to reach?
-+ How will you ensure your sound machine has the best sound quality

 --- /task ---

 <p style='border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;'>
-An <span style="color: #0faeb0">Acoustical engineer</span>
+An <span style="color: #0faeb0">Acoustical engineer</span> studies the science of sound and makes decisions to provide the best experience for the audience.
+How will you ensure that the deisgn of your sound machine provides a good sound?
 </p>

 --- task ---